 I can guarantee you that their images would have been better if they’d connected with the woman, if they’d smiled and said “xin chao” (good morning), and if they’d asked the tour guide to talk to her first — to find out how long she’s lived there, the changes she’s seen, how many children, grandchildren, and possibly great-grandchildren she has.

 Then they might have seen some engagement with the camera.
 They might even have seen a twinkle in her eyes.
 Acting like great white hunters in an everyday situation makes you look like you’re actually scared of engaging with ‘the Other’.

 The kids are from very poor fishing families who live in modest homes that are little more than shacks.
 I’ve seen where they live.
+I also see them going to and returning home from school every day when I’m out taking photos.
 If every person who took their photo bought a candle-lit lantern or gave them a dollar, they’d be able to finish work early and go and do their homework or get some more sleep.

 If you found this post helpful, you might like this one on Taking Portraits — Tips for Travellers